jaredpar/jaredpar.github.io/_posts/2010-04-30-properly-testing-equality.md

         (x, y) => x != y,

-This is boiler plate code that has to be repeated for every caller but it???s small enough to not be that much of a burden.????
+This is boiler plate code that has to be repeated for every caller but it's small enough to not be that much of a burden.'?
 Now finally the code.